 • By vote, the department or committee may recommend promotion to Senior Affiliate Faculty or recommend not promoting the candidate at this time.
 This recommendation is sent to the Unit Head, who transmits it to the Dean for final decision.
 The Dean shall provide the Affiliate with written rationale for the recommendation in the event the Dean rejects the recommendation for promotion.
 Note that for promotion, the decision of the Dean is final and cannot be appealed.
 However, in the event of a denial, the Affiliate is not precluded from applying for Senior Affiliate status in the future.

 • Once a decision to promote is made, the Dean should provide a letter to the faculty member.
-Promotions are effective with the beginning of the next academic year appointment, but not before the beginning of the ninth year, and include an additional $1,000 added to the Senior Affiliate faculty member’s base pay.
+Promotions are effective with the beginning of the next academic year appointment, but not before the beginning of the ninth year, and include an additional $5,000 (beginning summer 2024) added to the Senior Affiliate faculty member’s base pay.
 The promotion increment will be prorated for 9-month affiliates who are not 1.0 FTE and 12-month affiliates who are less than 0.75 FTE.

 • For budgetary planning, by the end of Fall semester the Dean should report to the Office of the Provost the promotions under consideration.
 Promotions are reported to the Office of the Provost via the same Hiring Approval Form used when renewing a contract, and the promotion increment should be included on the salary spreadsheets that are completed in late Winter semester.

 iii.
 Important Note that Applies to Affiliates in their Seventh Year of Service: